MysteryRick/MysteryRick/README.md

-Hi my name is Rick Ali.
+Hi my name is Rick.
 I studied computer science and combinatorics & optimization at the University of Waterloo with an emphasis on theoretical mathematics.
 I am and have always been interested in artificial intelligence, especially in the pursuit of artificial general intelligence.

 Currently, I am working on some mystery projects that I hope to slowly reveal as they are completed.